Pat Carbine

 Patricia Theresa Carbine (born January 31, 1931) is an American feminist and magazine editor.
 She was executive editor of Look, which was the highest position held by a woman at a general interest magazine, and the vice president and editor-in-chief of McCall's.
 She was one of the founders of Ms. magazine and served as one of the first publishers and the first editor-in-chief.

 Early life

 Carbine was born on January 31, 1931, in Villanova, Pennsylvania.
 Her parents are James T. Carbine and Margaret Carbine (née Dee).
 She attended Mater Misericordiae Academy between 1936 and 1948.
-She received her bachelor's of arts degree in English from Rosemont College in 1952.
+She received her Bachelor of Arts degree in English from Rosemont College in 1952.
 She was a trustee of the college between 1972 and 1996.

 Career

 Carbine joined the magazine Look in 1953 as an editorial researcher, eventually being promoted as assistant managing editor in 1959.
 She became the managing editor in 1966 and the executive editor in 1969, which was the highest position held by a woman at a general interest magazine, although the owner of the magazine refused to put a woman's name on the top of the masthead.
 She went on strike on August 26, 1970, for the Women's Strike for Equality.
 In 1970, she became the vice president and editor-in-chief of McCall's, where she tried to modernize the magazine with a new section called 'Right Now'.